SOCLIM

 Work Package 3: assess and quantify the impact of stratospheric composition as a feedback in climate projections and climate intervention scenarios (SOCLIM-FEEDBACKS)

 Stratospheric composition can exert a radiative and dynamical feedback, thereby altering regional and global climate.
-In this WP, we will explore the role of composition in the context of externally forced climate change, including including SRM via e.g. Stratospheric Aerosol Injections and non-CO2 emissions (e.g. N2O and CH4).
+In this WP, we will explore the role of composition in the context of externally forced climate change, including SRM via e.g. Stratospheric Aerosol Injections and non-CO2 emissions (e.g. N2O and CH4).

 Presently, the magnitude of stratospheric composition feedbacks is widely uncertain: this concerns both the ozone (Chiodo et al., 2019) and water vapor (Banerjee et al., 2019; Nowack et al., 2023) feedbacks.
 In this WP, we will explore the role of these feedbacks, following future IPCC emission scenarios, including interventions via Solar Radiation Modification (SRM).